itenium-be/blog-posts/npm/reduxjs-toolkit/2025-02-07-reduxjs-toolkit-immer.md

 {% include github-stars.html url="immerjs/immer" desc="Create the next immutable state by mutating the current one" %}

-Immer is the solution the ReduxJS/Toolkit has adopted: it allows you to write reducers while (almost) not having to think about immutability anymore!
+Immer is the solution the ReduxJS/Toolkit has adopted to enforce pure reducers: it allows you to write reducers while (almost) not having to think about immutability anymore!

 Awards!? 🏆🥇